Lodz97/Multi-Agent_Pickup_and_Delivery/README.md

 sudo apt-get install python3-tk
 ```

-In the following we present some example runs.
+In the following we present some example runs.<br>
 Run TP with recovery routines:

 ```